 5. The Salmon River – Central Idaho

 With white sandy beach camping, warm water and towering canyon walls the Salmon River is a staff favorite at Rivers & Oceans.
 We say you feel like you are in the Cabo, Mexico version of Idaho!
-Rafting the Salmon is an absolutely perfect trip for all – it has whitewater that is just exciting enough for thrill seekers to paddle, and mellow enough to relax as your float through the largest wilderness in the lower 48 states, the Frank Church River of No Return.
+Rafting the Salmon is an absolutely perfect trip for all – it has whitewater that is just exciting enough for thrill seekers to paddle in a raft or inflatable kayak, and mellow enough to relax as your float in an oar raft through the largest wilderness in the lower 48 states, the Frank Church River of No Return.

 6. The Middle Fork of the Salmon River – Central Idaho